Blosc/bloscpack/README.rst

 Description of the chunk format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned previously, each chunk is just a blosc compressed string including
+As mentioned previously, each chunk is just a Blosc compressed string including
 header.
 The Blosc header (as of ``v1.0.0``) is 16 bytes as follows::

     |-0-|-1-|-2-|-3-|-4-|-5-|-6-|-7-|-8-|-9-|-A-|-B-|-C-|-D-|-E-|-F-|